F41zK4r1m/HackTheBox/Beep.md

 ## Enumeration:

-I began with quick rustscan which showed multiple open ports in the machine.
+I started by running a quick rustscan to scan the machine for open ports and their services.

 ```bash
 sudo rustscan -a 10.10.10.7 -- -sC -sV -vv -oN beep_nmap